nand0p/nomadic/README.md

 ### Pilgrim Deployment

 To deploy Nomadic Pilgrim pipelines, use the `pilgrims` directory as a template for your pilgrim application directory.
 There should be a unique directory per application.
 You will need to configure this template for your specific application.
-Once configured, execute `terraform apply` in this directory.
+Once configured, execute `terraform init` and `terraform apply` in this directory.
 This will create the CodePipeline pipeline, and the EFS and ELB resources required for your application.
 The pipeline will deploy and/or update the pilgrim application by updating the Nomad job.

 As each pilgrim is just a collection of Terraform resources, advanced users can use Terraform Remote State to manage Nomadic Pilgrims, as opposed to maintaining an application deployment directory.